BANCO PRODUCTS (INDIA) LIMITED VADODARA

 (Referred to in Paragraph 1 under "Report on Other Legal and RegulatoryRequirements of the Independent Auditor'sReport of even date)

 On the basis of such checks as we considered appropriate and in terms of theinformation and explanations given to us we state that:-

 I. (a) The Company has maintained proper records showing full particulars includingquantitative details

 and situation of Fixed Assets.

 (b) The physical verification of company's fixed assets is ongoing.
 Fixed assets areverified in a phased manner over a period of three years.
 In our opinion this periodicityof physical verification is reasonable having regard to the size of the Company and thenature of its assets.
 No material discrepancies were noticed on such verification.

 (c) In our opinion and according to the information and explanations given to us and onthe basis of our examination of the records of the Company the title deeds of immovableproperties are held in the name of the Company.

 II.
 The inventory except goods-in-transit and stock lying with third parties havebeen physically verified by the management during the year.
 In our opinion the frequencyof such verification is reasonable.
-For stock lying with the third parties at the yearend written confirmations have been obtained.
-The discrepancies noticed on verification between thephysical stock and book records were not material and have been properly dealtwith in books of account.
+The discrepancies noticed on verification between thephysical stock and book records were properly dealt with in books of account.